 If the payout will not provide financial stability that allows an individual to age in place, there are other ways to tap into cash, including:

 Cash-out refi: If you meet credit and income requirements, you may be able to borrow up to 80% of your home’s value with a cash-out refinance of an existing mortgage.
 Closing costs are involved, but this product lets you turn home equity into cash and possibly lock in a lower interest rate.

 Personal loan: A personal loan could provide a lump sum without diminishing the equity in your home.
 This kind of loan does not use your home as collateral.
 It’s generally a loan for shorter-term purposes.

 Home equity line of credit (HELOC): A HELOC, based in part on your home equity, provides access to cash in case you need it but requires interest payments only on the money you actually borrow.
-Some lenders will waive or reduce closing costs if you keep the line open for at least three years.
+Sometimes a lender will waive or reduce closing costs if you keep the line open for at least three years.
 HELOCs usually have a variable interest rate.

 Home equity loan: A fixed-rate home equity loan allows you to borrow a lump sum based on your home’s market value, minus any existing mortgages.
 You make a monthly principal and interest payment each month.
 Again, lenders may reduce or waive closing costs if you keep the loan for, usually, at least three years.

 A reverse mortgage may make sense for some older people who need to supplement their cash flow.
-But many factors must be considered, including the youngest homeowner’s age, home value, equity, loan rate and costs, heirs and payout type.
-As retirees are weighing the pros and cons, remember there are other options.
+But many factors must be considered, including the youngest homeowner’s age, home value, equity, loan rate and costs, heirs, and payout type.
+As homeowners are weighing the pros and cons, remember there are other options.